delida/MOACDocs-CHN/docs/appchain/Chain3Js.rst

 .. _jsscs_getNonce:

-Returns the account nonce on the MicroChain.
+Returns the account nonce on the AppChain.

 *Parameters*

-1. ``String`` - the address of the MicroChain.
+1. ``String`` - the address of the AppChain.
 2. ``String`` - the address of the account.

 *Returns*

-``QUANTITY`` integer of the number of transactions send from this address on the MicroChain;
+``QUANTITY`` integer of the number of transactions send from this address on the AppChain;

 Example

 .. code:: js

     // Request
-    var mclist = chain3.scs.getMicroChainList(); //find the MicroChain on the SCS mcAddress = mclist[0]; //locate the 1st MicroChain tAddress="0xf6a36118751c50f8932d31d6d092b11cc28f2258";
+    var mclist = chain3.scs.getAppChainList(); //find the AppChain on the SCS mcAddress = mclist[0]; //locate the 1st AppChain tAddress="0xf6a36118751c50f8932d31d6d092b11cc28f2258";
     console.log("SCS nonce of:", tAddress, " is ", chain3.scs.getNonce(mcAddress,tAddress));